TeamBaconn/teambaconn.github.io/content/unreal-post/local-coop.md

 your game "local-coop" qualified :D.

 ## The basics
-# Spawning & creating &
+# Spawning & creating players
+All of the local players are stored